NVIDIA-Merlin/HugeCTR/sparse_operation_kit/documents/tutorials/DLRM_Benchmark/README.md

 # SOK DLRM Benchmark

-This is the SOK DLRM benchmark on Criteo Terabyte dataset.
+This document demonstrates how to prepare the dataset and run SOK DLRM benchmark.

-## Prepare Dataset
+## How to Prepare Dataset
+We provide two approaches to prepare data: using Criteo Terabyte dataset directly or generate synthetic dataset with HugeCTR data generator below.

-### Use Criteo Terabyte Preprocessed by HugeCTR
+### How to Prepare Criteo Terabyte Dataset

 ```bash
 git clone https://github.com/NVIDIA-Merlin/HugeCTR.git